gnmmarechal/corbenik-updater-re/README.md

 ##Special Thanks:

-*@Rinnegatamante - for Lua Player Plus 3DS and help with Lua programming *@chaoskagami - for Corbenik/Skeith CFW and for telling me before releasing updates that would break my updater *Crystal the Glaceon @GBATemp - for the help with testing the updaters
+*@Rinnegatamante - for Lua Player Plus 3DS and help with Lua programming.
+*@chaoskagami - for Corbenik/Skeith CFW and for telling me before releasing updates that would break my updater.
+*Crystal the Glaceon @GBATemp - for the help with testing the updaters, especially the original ones.